strongloop-archive/strong-gateway-demo/notes-app-gateway/README.md

 ##### 2. Clone the gateway

-Start by cloning `strong-gatway` from GitHub into the project root:
+Start by cloning `strong-gateway` from GitHub into the project root:

 ```
 $ git clone https://github.com/strongloop/strong-gateway.git gateway-server